Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 4. Setting up governance policies: You can set up guardrails to ensure that all the users in the organisation comply with them.

-Users should address security problems in the source tenant before starting the migration process instead of bringing these problems over to the destination tenant.
+Users should address security problems in the source tenant before starting the migration process, instead of bringing these problems over to the destination tenant.
 Since Microsoft 365 security focuses more on external sharing, this is a critical aspect since these problems cannot be fixed after the migration process is complete.

-The migration process is the best opportunity for users will have to restructure and organise the source tenant so that all the data can easily be found by the users.
+The migration process is the best opportunity for users to restructure and organise the source tenant so that all the data can easily be found by the users.
 Doing this will also improve the collaboration between teams and improve productivity.

-What are the Various Stages of Office 365 Tenant to Tenant Migration
+What are the Various Stages of Office 365 Tenant to Tenant Migration?

 The various stages are: